Jurager/microservice/docs/introduction.md

 - Guzzle 7+

 > [!NOTE]
 > Redis is required per service.
 Manifests and idempotency state are stored there.
-Gateways use their own Redis instance.